Get inspired. Make it your own.

 Fully Mitered Body Purflings

-This option features fine violin lines all around the guitar, including the end wedge, Florentine cutaway point and return.
+Fine violin lines all around the guitar, Florentine cutaway point and return.

 All purfling lines are fully mitred.
 This package also includes a fingerboard purfled with the same fine lines.
 Side position markers are a white dot inside a brass circle.
 The peghead rear features a rear volute laminated with fine veneers.